Let's talk about marketing performance, ROI and UTM tracking.

 Seems straight-forward?
 Well, you’d be surprised how many people have tons of great campaigns running without any tracking 🙈.
 But that just means things can only go up and improve!

-Now before I get to the why and how, here’s an example of a URL with UTM parameters in green (you’ve probably seen many of these online already):
+Now before I get to the why and how, here’s an example of a URL with UTM parameters in red (you’ve probably seen many of these online already):